Blogpost idea. Where to find them?

 Why should people pay more attention to [The Topic]?

 What do you think is really important about [The Topic]?
 Are there some fundamental things people should know about?
-What were some of the things you wished you knew about [The Topic] at the first place?
+What were some of the things you wished you knew about [The Topic] in the first place?
 Can you tell people about the bigger impact of [The Topic]?
 What about seeing [The Topic] with a bird-eye view: is there anything important related to [The Topic] globally, nationally, locally?

 BLOGPOST IDEA #9.